2018 FIBA Under-17 Basketball World Cup

 The 2018 FIBA Under-17 Basketball World Cup (Spanish: Copa del Mundo de Baloncesto FIBA Sub-17 2018) was the 5th edition of the FIBA Under-17 Basketball World Cup, the biennial international men's youth basketball championship contested by the U17 national teams of the member associations of FIBA.

 It was hosted by Rosario and Santa Fe, Argentina, from 30 June to 8 July 2018.
 The United States won their fifth title at the Under-17 World Cup, after defeating France in the final.

 Bids

-The host was chosen in 2017 it was decided to be held in Argentina over Bulgaria which will host in 2020, it also beat out Israel.
+The host was chosen in 2017 with it being decided to be held in Argentina over Bulgaria, which hosted in 2020, by beating out Israel.

 Qualified teams

 Draw

 The draw was held on 14 March 2018 in Rosario, Argentina.

 Preliminary round

 All times are local (UTC–3).